-We are an internationally acclaimed mixing and mastering studio with over 300 rave reviews on jazz albums we have mixed and mastered (Including 3 Downbeat Magazine awarded "Masterpiece Albums" and a Jazzwise "Best Release" of the year).
-We can take your album to the next level.
+I am an internationally acclaimed mixing and mastering engineer with over 300 rave reviews on jazz albums I have mixed and mastered (Including 3 Downbeat Magazine awarded "Masterpiece Albums" and a Jazzwise "Best Release" of the year).
+I can take your album to the next level.
 Want your album to have that "world-class sound"?
-We can help.
+I can help.

-We specialise in jazz and related music (fusion, world music, prog and avant rock).
-We bring over 20 years of experience and craft into making your album sound great.
-We know how tough it is out there for jazz artists financially, so we work with a sliding scale of fees depending on the nature and size project.
+I specialise in jazz and related music (fusion, world music, prog and avant rock).
+I will bring over 20 years of experience and craft into making your album sound great.
+I know how tough it is out there for jazz artists financially, so I work with a sliding scale of fees depending on the nature and size project.
 Get in contact and let's talk about your project.

 “This is the place where some of the absolutely best sounding albums on MoonJune Records were master-baked.
 Thanks to the sound wizard at Heron Island Studio.”
 Leonardo Pavkovic CEO, (Downbeat award nominated) MoonJune Records, New York City.

 “Mark Wingfield at Heron Island has mixed and mastered numerous releases for Greydisc.
 His mixes are of the highest quality; always with clarity and balance.
 His mastering is superb; I have never been disappointed.”
 Kevin Kastning CEO, Greydisc Records, USA.